 The English education Bachelor of Arts provides a high concentration of English coursework while enabling students to complete all of the requirements for professional licensure, including professional field experience and student teaching.
 You will study an exciting curriculum that includes young adult literature, methods of teaching, and teaching texts, with ample time for the English classes you enjoy.
 English education majors can use their degrees to work in secondary education, the nonprofit sector, publishing and editing, and public relations.

-The MA in English, English Education track, is a 1-year intensive program designed to prepare inservice teachers for careers as exemplary educators and leaders in English language instruction.
-The program balances the refining of disciplinary knowledge with pedagogical application of that knowledge in classrooms.
-Students take a variety of relevant course including: advanced methods courses in reading and writing, adolescent literature, and research methods for teachers.
+The English education MA is a 1-year intensive program designed to prepare in-service teachers for careers as exemplary educators and leaders in English language instruction.
+The program balances refining disciplinary knowledge with pedagogical application of that knowledge in classrooms.
+Students take a variety of relevant courses including advanced methods courses in reading and writing, adolescent literature, and research methods for teachers.

-The PhD in English Education prepares students to become national leaders in the field of English education as tenure-track faculty at research universities and teaching colleges, as well as secondary English language arts curriculum specialists for school districts, state and federal departments of education, and private education agencies.
+The PhD in English education prepares students to become national leaders in the field as tenure-track faculty at research universities and teaching colleges, as well as secondary English language arts curriculum specialists for school districts, state and federal departments of education, and private education agencies.
 Possible areas for research focus within this program include young adult literature, secondary reading and writing practices, new literacies, English language learning, and secondary English language arts curriculum and instruction development.

 Secondary Writing Studies

 Our English Education program is also known for its specialization in the teaching and research of secondary writing practices.
 We offer coursework, research programs, community outreach, teacher inservice programs for students, teachers and community members interested in studying secondary writing.

 Associate Professor Jessica Early's research combines qualitative and quantitative methods to examine the teaching of writing and writing practices in ethnically and linguistically diverse secondary English Language Arts classrooms.